yashsahugtx/skype-docs/Skype/SDN/articles/per-subscriber-obfuscation.md

 > [!NOTE]
-> <P>The Subscriber obfuscationseed setting is ignored when Manager setting ‘hidepii’ is ‘false’.</P>
+> The Subscriber obfuscationseed setting is ignored when Manager setting ‘hidepii’ is ‘false’.